Zirconium tetrafluoride: Structure

-Three crystalline phases of ZrF_{4} have been reported, α (monoclinic), β (tetragonal, Pearson symbol tP40, space group P42/m, No 84) and γ (unknown structure). β and γ phases are unstable and irreversibly transform into the α phase at 400 °C.
+Three crystalline phases of ZrF_{4} have been reported, the stable β phase (monoclinic, space group I2/c), α (tetragonal, space group P4_{2}/m) which is a high-temperature meta-stable form that can be stabilized by quenching.
+The γ-form (monoclinic, space group P2_{1}/c) is a high-pressure phase, forming at pressures between (4-8 GPa). α and γ phases are unstable and transform into the β phase at 400 and 723 °C respectively.
+There also exists an amorphous phase.

 Zirconium(IV) fluoride forms several hydrates.
 The trihydrate has the structure (μ\sF)2[ZrF3(H2O)3]2.

 Preparation and reactions

 Zirconium fluoride can be produced by several methods.
 Zirconium dioxide reacts with hydrogen fluoride and hydrofluoric acid to afford the anhydrous and monohydrates: